Share this post

 The 14th Global Drug Delivery Formulation Summit is the leading event to look at innovative solutions and the greatest challenges in pharmaceutical development today.

 The event will highlight pharmaceutical development challenges from small molecules and biologics, new technologies with concepts and case studies being presented in a number of innovative areas.

-Cambridge Consultants' Harshal Shah, head of oncology innovations for global medical technology will be presenting on the key area for innovation in minimally invasive drug delivery.
+Cambridge Consultants' Harshal Shah, Head of BioPharma Sector, will be presenting on the key area for innovation in minimally invasive drug delivery.